WKU International Admissions

 INTERNATIONAL ADMISSION CHECKLIST

 - A completed application (open WKU application for admission)

 - Official Academic Records from schools attended with grades and any degrees/diplomas/certificates received.
 Should also include a literal English translation.

-All necessary documents including academic records and proof of English language proficiency must be received before an admissions decision can be made.
+All necessary documents, including academic records, and proof of English language proficiency, must be received before an admission decision can be made.

-International students must also provide financial documents in order to obtain an I-20.
+International students must also provide financial evidence of support in order to obtain an I-20.

 Download the checklist for complete admission requirements.